brownag/brownag/README.md

 Most of my work centers around interoperability, development of R-based tools, National Cooperative Soil Survey databases and data sources, and spatial data analysis.

+I have a blog that I rarely add posts to these days: http://humus.rocks

 I maintain several R packages; several of which are available on CRAN (https://cran.r-project.org/) and the ncss-tech r-universe repository (https://ncss-tech.r-universe.dev/ui#packages)

 ### R Packages